 5. Dumbbell Concentration Curl

-How to do a concentration curl:
+Steps to do a Concentration Curl:

 - Holding a dumbbell in your right hand, sit on the edge of a bench.